dfsnow/sno.ws/content/writing/2021-08-30-favorite-digital-things.md

 This list is constantly updated.
 When I find a cool new thing, I'll add it.
 When I lose interest in something, I'll remove it.
 The history of this page is tracked [via git](https://github.com/dfsnow/sno.ws/commits/master/content/writing/2021-08-30-favorite-digital-things.md).

-As usual, {{< heart title="Favorite" >}} indicates an absolute favorite.
+As usual, {{< heart title="Favorite" >}} indicates an [absolute favorite](/hearts-and-ratings/).

 ---

 ## Blogs

 These are the blogs I read regularly.
-They've influenced my thinking and formed who I am today.
-I try to check each one around once per month.
+They've influenced my thinking and helped form who I am today.
+If they support RSS, I subscribe to them using [FreshRSS](https://freshrss.org) and [NetNewsWire](https://netnewswire.com).

 ### Art